wkolowski/CoqCat/README.md

  * Implement a tactic to decide equality of morphisms based on a tactic that decides whether two elements of a monoid are equal (was it described in Coq'Art?).
 This will be very hard, but fruitful.
  * Define dual instances for big products/coproducts/biproducts, equalizers and coequalizers.
  * Settle all the maters with axioms forever (is the combination indefinite description + proof irrelevance + functional extensionality ok?).
- * Make sure all properties of products have been proven.
- * State and prove properties of products (and other constructions) using skolemized definitions and type classes.
+ * State and prove skolemized definitions and/or properties for coproducts, equalizers, coequalizers, big products, big coproducts.
- * Find some useful properties of fpair.
  * Fix equalizers.
  * Define representability and adjoints.